There’s a secret about the quarterly performance review process they don’t tell new managers.

 For a new Senior Engineer, I would expect the following:

-- Be able to refactor code as part of their daily work.
+- Be able to refactor and add automated tests as part of their daily work.

 - Define testing goals with Quality Assurance (QA) for a project.